David-Else/developer-workstation-setup-script-debian/README.md

 2. `sudo apt-get update && sudo apt-get dist-upgrade --autoremove -y`
 3. `sudo sed -i 's/bookworm/trixie/g' /etc/apt/sources.list`
 4. `sudo apt-get update && sudo apt-get dist-upgrade --autoremove -y`

-> [!NOTE]
-> There is a bug in the Debian 12 installer, if you use the default guided partitioner, you will get a swap partition of only 1 GB regardless of how much RAM you have.
-To get an uncapped swap partition size, in the grub menu before the Debian installer runs, follow these steps:
->
-> 1. Press "e" to edit the default installation option.
-> 2. In the line that says `linux /install.amd/vmlinuz vga=788 --- quiet`, add the following separated by a space after `vmlinuz`:
->
->    ```sh
->    partman-auto/cap-ram=n
->    ```
->
-> 3. Press Ctrl-x or F10 to continue.